webmastersmith/WGU_Cloud_Computing/D306_Azure_Developer_Associate_AZ-204/Azurre_Developer_AZ-204.md

 ## Azure App Services

 - **App Service**
-  - **App Service**: PaaS.
-HTTP-based service for hosting, develop and deploying web, mobile, and API apps.
+  - PaaS.
+Rapidly building and deploying web applications, APIs, and mobile backends.
+  - **Key Features**
+    - **Fully managed** platform: Handles **infrastructure management**, **scaling**, and **patching** for you.
+    - Wide range of **languages and frameworks**: Supports popular options like .NET, Java, Node.js, Python, and PHP.
+    - Built-in **CI/CD**: Integrates with GitHub, Azure DevOps, or other Git repositories for automated deployments.
+    - **Auto-scaling**: Scales your app based on demand.
+    - **Deployment slots**: Enable staging environments and easy swapping of production and staging slots.
+    - Integrated **monitoring and diagnostics**: Provides tools to track performance and troubleshoot issues.
-  - has third party **identity providers**(Facebook, Google, Microsoft) **integration** for managing **customer authentication**.
+    - **identity providers integration**: (Facebook, Google, Microsoft). for managing **customer authentication**.
+  - **Setup**
     - defines a set of **compute resources**(how many VMs, compute, storage for each VM) for a web application to run on.
     - configuration settings include runtime stack(node, python, dotnet...), operating system(linux, windows), region and App Service plan(standard, premium, isolated...).
-  - brings together everything you need to create websites, mobile backends, and web APIs for any platform or device.
     - **containers**: run container apps on windows or linux. pull images from Azure Container Registry or Docker Hub.
     - **Load Balancer**: optional. layer 7, round robin, deliver HTTP request to **workers**(web servers).
+  - **Best for**
+    - Web applications, APIs, and mobile backends that don't require extensive customization of the underlying infrastructure.
+    - Development teams that want a streamlined deployment process with minimal infrastructure management.
 - **App Service Autoscaling and Automatic Scaling**
   - **Scaling**: vertical(larger compute/memory, scale up/down) or horizontal(more VMs, scale out/in).
   - **elasticity for your services**, responding to changes in the environment by **adding or removing web servers and balancing the load** between them.